A Relatively Important Eclipse

 In May 1919, scientists set out for Sobral, Brazil, and Príncipe, an island off the west coast of Africa, to photograph the momentarily starry sky during a total eclipse.
 Their scientific aim was to test whether the sun’s gravity would indeed bend light rays from faraway stars, as predicted by Einstein’s theory of general relativity.
 After analyzing the data from the brief minutes of darkness, they declared Einstein correct.

 Carlo Rovelli, physicist and author, tells Ira the story, and how this eclipse forever changed physics and our understanding of the universe.

-Carlo Rovelli is the author of Reality Is Not What It Seems (Riverhead Books, 2017).
+Carlo Rovelli is the author of The Order of Time (Riverhead Books, 2018).
 He’s at Aix-Marseilles University in Marseilles, France.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.

 Albert Einstein, of course, is a household name today.
 But he wasn’t always.
 Way back 100 years ago, he was in his mid 30s, he created his general theory of relativity.
 But that theory needed to be tested before anyone would really take it seriously.

 So in 1919, soon after the dust settled from the First World War, two scientific teams set out to take advantage of a unique astronomical phenomenon, a total solar eclipse, to put Einstein’s theory to the test.

 And for the rest of the hour, we are going to be talking about another eclipse, the great American eclipse this year on August 21st.
 If you still need details on how to safely view it, stay with us, we’ll fill in the blanks in a few minutes.